 Ambulatory and Emergency Paediatrics is part of the General Paediatric service at Red Cross Hospital and provides care which transcends primary, secondary and tertiary levels of care at the largest Children’s hospital in Sub Saharan Africa.

-The overall vision is to provide world class Emergency and Ambulatory care following established evidence based guidelines with ongoing research aimed at providing the best possible care with available resources.
+The overall vision is to provide world class Ambulatory and Emergency care following established evidence based guidelines with ongoing research aimed at providing the best possible care with available resources.

 The service is staffed by full time Consultants with special interest in Emergency Paediatric Care, highly experienced career Medical Officers and paediatric trainees at Specialist Registrar, Senior House Officer and Intern levels.
 A large number of Medical students spend clinical attachments in the Ambulatory service.

-Outreach service to level 1 and 2 hospitals
+Clinical support to level 1 and 2 hospitals and Metro West.

 Vigorous Undergraduate and Postgraduate teaching/training